Fundraising

 Low Cost Ideas

 The fundraiser ideas on this page require a low initial financial investment.
-That means that supplies required to make the event happen require a modest "leap of faith."
+Supplies required to make the event happen require a modest "leap of faith."

 Each idea lists several items: